fractalwrench/iokk/README.md

 println(String(WAT))
 ```

-Obviously, as that is just an example.
+Obviously, that is just an example.
 Real submissions should be much, much more incomprehensible.

 ## Submitting a solution